akrisanov/docstring-verifier/README.md

 2. AI generates description in the background (typically 1-3 seconds)
 3. "TODO" is automatically replaced with the AI-generated text
 4. Future requests for the same parameter reuse cached descriptions

+**Note:** AI descriptions are currently available only for parameter Quick Fixes.
+Return and exception documentation requires manual editing.

 ### Troubleshooting